 Backdoors with Python

-Learning to develop your own backdoor will help propel you towards more advanced techniques like antivirus evasion, undetected migration, convert persistence, and module integration.
+We’ll start by working with you to develop your own back door (allowing you to access the software for troubleshooting and other purposes) and then move into more advanced techniques including antivirus evasion, undetected migration, convert persistence, and module integration.

-This is a hands-on course that walks students through the development of a backdoor and its integration with JediMammoth and Metasploit.
+This is a hands-on course that will walk you through this backdoor development in a simple step-by-step approach and then take you all the way to its integration with JediMammoth and Metasploit.

 - How to write your own backdoor